MST-SymphonyCMS/code_editor/README.md

 After downloading and extracting the folder, rename the folder to "code_editor" and  install in the usual way.

-##Usage

-Your gateway is the new navigation heading ‘Workspace’.

 ##Browser Compatibility.

 Code Editor will not work on Internet Explorer version 9 or lower.